pilosophos/pilosophos-site-v1/_writing/piss-corps.md

 God, how do I start this thing?
 I haven't had a diary since I was a kid.
 Am I supposed to be writing to someone?

 You know sometimes you see those published diaries by people who are all long dead?
-Maybe on my deathbed I'll give someone the password to this thing and everyone in the future can read about my shitty life a hundred years later.
-That's not an exaggeration by the way.
-My life really is shitty.
+Maybe on my deathbed I'll give someone the password to this thing and everyone in the future can read about how shitty my life is on planet Eurydice a hundred years later.
+By the way, when I say my life is shitty, that's not a metaphor.

 About two months ago, I got reassigned to the Piss Corps by Boss Li because of a *liiiiittle* mistake of losing a key of coke on a run.
 Okay?
 Mistakes happen.
 So now of all the stinking duties I have to be stuck with, of course it's going to be my piss-poor luck that I'm stuck with the Piss Corps.